MaT1g3R/MaT1g3R/coffee.md

 Steep for 4 minutes, break and remove crust, steep for 5 minutes

-- Dosage: 60g/L
+- Dosage: 65g/L
-- Grind Level: TIMEMORE C2 at 26
+- Grind Level: TIMEMORE C2 at 27
 - Water: Tap water at 100C
-- Comment: Somewhat bitter up front, but not unpleasant.
-Some muted acidity, but not very pronounced.
-Somewhat lacking in clarity in flavours but is very textured.
-Not bad, will probably try grinding finer or increasing the dosage.
+- Comment: Not overly bitter, and you can barly feel the acidity.
+Is very textured, just lacks a little bit of clarity in flavour.
+Overall a  satisfitying brew.

 ## Misc Info